vergecurrency/verge/README.md

 3. **Optional** - the binaries to your favorite location. for use by all users, run the following commands:

     ```shell
-    sudo cp src/VERGEd /usr/bin/
+    sudo cp src/verged /usr/bin/
-    sudo cp src/qt/VERGE-qt /usr/bin/
+    sudo cp src/qt/verge-qt /usr/bin/
     ```

-4. Run `./VERGEd` from wherever you put it.
-The output from this command will tell you that you need to make a `VERGE.conf` file and will suggest some good starting values.
+4. Run `./verged` from wherever you put it.
+The output from this command will tell you that you need to make a `verge.conf` file and will suggest some good starting values.
 5. Open up your new config file that was created in your home directory in your favorite text editor

     ```shell
-    nano ~/.VERGE/VERGE.conf
+    nano ~/.VERGE/verge.conf
     ```

-6. Paste the output from the `VERGEd` command into the VERGE.conf like this: (It is recommended to change the password to something unique.)
+6. Paste the output from the `verged` command into `verge.conf` like this: (It is recommended to change the password to something unique.)

     ```
     rpcuser=vergerpcusername